 I noticed she was sliding her little finger across the pages of a new rose catalog.
 We were picking out roses for spring.
 I could see the frustration in her precious little eyes.
 I told her we could only slide pages on my iPad.
 That still did not register with her.
 Finally, when I showed her the same magazine on my ipad, she was fine.

 I asked myself that same question.
 Why do I have to turn the page?
-What if I have not finished reading a particular page of my life?
+What if I haven't finished a particular page of my life?
 It’s simple.
 We have no choice.
 Clearly, time waits for no man.
+We must move forward.

 A very close friend told me, while I was in the grips of making a major decision, “it’s a new chapter in your life,” she cried, “simply turn the page!”
 There it was!
 True wisdom.
 Don’t make it so hard on yourself.
 Change the changeable.
 Otherwise, let it go.